aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/charts-graphs/aspose-slides-java-doughnut-charts-ppt-powerpoint/_index.md

 }
 ```

-### Save the Presentation
+### Step 4: Save the updated presentation
-After configuring your chart, save the presentation to retain your changes.
+Finally, persist the changes to a new PPTX file.

 ```java
 import com.aspose.slides.*;